namtoki/English/memo/meeting.md

 > can we send the user a replacement bud and have them pair this with the remaining one by themselves?**
 >
 > (`From what I understand`,)
-> this would be difficult due to **LE Audio-related keys**, SIRK, or thing like that.
+> this would be difficult due to **LE Audio-related keys**, SIRK, or things like that.
 > Does that sound right?
 > What do you think?